ForestAdmin/documentation/reference-guide/actions/smart-action-examples/belongstomany-edition-through-smart-collection.md

 {% hint style="warning" %}
-VERSION WARNING TEST
+Please be sure of your agent type and version and pick the right documentation accordingly.
 {% endhint %}

+{% tabs %}
+{% tab title="Node.js" %}
+{% hint style="danger" %}
+This is the documentation of the `forest-express-sequelize` and `forest-express-mongoose` Node.js agents that will soon reach end-of-support.

+`forest-express-sequelize` v9 and `forest-express-mongoose` v9 are replaced by [`@forestadmin/agent`](https://docs.forestadmin.com/developer-guide-agents-nodejs/) v1.

+Please check your agent type and version and read on or switch to the right documentation.
+{% endhint %}
+{% endtab %}

+{% tab title="Ruby on Rails" %}
+{% hint style="success" %}
+This is still the latest Ruby on Rails documentation of the `forest_liana` agent, you’re at the right place, please read on.
+{% endhint %}
+{% endtab %}

+{% tab title="Python" %}
+{% hint style="danger" %}
+This is the documentation of the `django-forestadmin` Django agent that will soon reach end-of-support.

+If you’re using a Django agent, notice that `django-forestadmin` v1 is replaced by [`forestadmin-agent-django`](https://docs.forestadmin.com/developer-guide-agents-python) v1.

+If you’re using a Flask agent, go to the [`forestadmin-agent-flask`](https://docs.forestadmin.com/developer-guide-agents-python) v1 documentation.

+Please check your agent type and version and read on or switch to the right documentation.
+{% endhint %}
+{% endtab %}

+{% tab title="PHP" %}
+{% hint style="danger" %}
+This is the documentation of the `forestadmin/laravel-forestadmin` Laravel agent that will soon reach end-of-support.

+If you’re using a Laravel agent, notice that `forestadmin/laravel-forestadmin` v1 is replaced by [`forestadmin/laravel-forestadmin`](https://docs.forestadmin.com/developer-guide-agents-php) v3.

+If you’re using a Symfony agent, go to the [`forestadmin/symfony-forestadmin`](https://docs.forestadmin.com/developer-guide-agents-php) v1 documentation.

+Please check your agent type and version and read on or switch to the right documentation.
+{% endhint %}
+{% endtab %}
+{% endtabs %}

 # BelongsToMany edition through smart collection

-**Context:** _A customer success team has to onboard “experts”, and those “experts” can have multiple “skills”, modelled via a belongsToMany relationship between “experts” and “skills” tables through an “experts\_skills” table; the skills table has \~200 records and experts usually have between 5 to 30 of them._
+**Context:** _A customer success team has to onboard “experts”, and those “experts” can have multiple “skills”, modelled via a belongsToMany relationship between “experts” and “skills” tables through an “experts_skills” table; the skills table has \~200 records and experts usually have between 5 to 30 of them._

 _Unfortunately this is quite painful to edit in forest admin right now since when you want to add a new item in a belongToMany relationship in forest admin you have to:_

-* _click on “add an existing …”_
+- _click on “add an existing …”_
-* _Remember and search for the item using a single search bar_
+- _Remember and search for the item using a single search bar_
-* _select the desired item_
+- _select the desired item_

 ### Intro